Wildlife Animal Removal – Opossum, Raccoons & Squirrels in Manhattan

 We begin with a thorough inspection of your structure, identifying potential sources of entry that need to be sealed.
 Our experienced team of animal removal specialists are expert at identifying the animal and understanding their habits.
 Humane traps are strategically placed to expedite the trapping process.
 Over the next several days, the traps are monitored until animals are successfully removed.

-Raccoons are nocturnal animals that will eat almost anything, including garbage, plants and other animals.
-They are very smart and build nests in secluded areas like attics, crawl spaces and under decks.
-Raccoons can be aggressive and may carry rabies, fleas, ticks and other parasites.
+Raccoons are nocturnal animals that will eat almost anything, including garbage, plants, and other animals.
+They are very smart and build nests in secluded areas like attics, crawl spaces, and under decks.
+Raccoons can be aggressive and may carry rabies, fleas, ticks, and other parasites.
 They are easily identified by their facial mask and can grow to over 2 feet in length.

-Squirrels are prolific climbers and possess acrobatic skills that make them expert at gaining access to their desired structure, be it your home or commercial property.
+Squirrels are prolific climbers and possess acrobatic skills that make them experts at gaining access to their desired structure, be it your home or commercial property.
 They are active during the day and can be very destructive, commonly gnawing through wooden beams and wiring.